 Truss members are subjected to axial force, but may also be subjected to bending moments, for example, if the chords have been modelled as continuous members.

 [top]Verification of members under compression

 The resistance of a member to compression is evaluated by taking into account the different modes of instability:

 - Local buckling of the section is controlled using section classification

-- Buckling of the member is controlled by applying a reduction coefficient in the calculation of resistance.
+- Buckling of the member is controlled by applying a reduction factor to the resistance of the cross-section.

 For the diagonals and the verticals stressed in uniform compression the elastic critical force is determined from the buckling length of the member in accordance with BS EN 1993-1-1 Section 126.96.36.199 and according to Annex BB of BS EN 1993-1-1 :

-- For buckling in the plane of the truss beam: the buckling length is taken equal to 90% of the system length (distance between nodes), when the truss member is connected at each end with at least two bolts, or by welding.
+- For buckling in the plane of the truss, the buckling length is taken equal to 90% of the system length (distance between nodes), when the truss member is connected at each end with at least two bolts, or by welding.

 - For buckling out of plane of the truss beam, the buckling length is taken equal to the system length.